boonebgorges/buddypress-docs/readme.txt

 = 2.1.4 =
 * Fixed bug that could cause Doc links to be incorrectly generated in some cases where Doc IDs are filtered by another plugin.
+* Fixed bug that could cause empty attachment directories to be incorrectly created in some cases.

 = 2.1.3 =
 * Better compatibility with themes that load the WP Media modal early